Hash#group_by

 Overview

 group_by is defined on Enumerable, so it works on hashes as well as arrays.
-When called on a hash, it iterates over each key-value pair, applies the block to derive a group key, and returns a hash where each group key maps to an array of all entries that produced that key.
+When called on a hash, it iterates over each key-value pair, applies the block to derive a group key, and returns a structure where each group key maps to an array of all entries that produced that key.

-The critical thing to understand: Hash#group_by on a hash returns a hash with arrays of [key, value] pairs as values, not a hash of hashes.
+The critical thing to understand: Hash#group_by on a hash returns a structure with arrays of [key, value] pairs as values, not a hash of hashes.
 If you want the latter, you need to transform the result.

 Signature